inseri-swiss/inseri-core-wp/docs/blocks/dropdown.md

 # Dropdown

-The dropdown block can be used to make the content on your page dynamic.
+The dropdown block can be used to make the content on your page dynamic by allowing to switch between different parameters.

 ## Input

+The expected input is an array in JSON.

 examples: